szczyglis-dev/py-gpt/README.md

 > **Warning:** Use **Swarm** with care.
 This mode has no built-in limit on the number of agents that can be created.
 Requesting a large swarm can cause unexpectedly high API usage, token consumption, resource usage, many concurrent tool operations, and other unexpected effects.
 Start with a reasonable number of agents and supervise workflows that can modify files, execute code or system commands, or perform external actions.

+### Step-by-step execution

+The **Step by step** switch below the Chat with Agents mode selector enables a stricter execution discipline for the main agent.
+When enabled, the agent prepares a concise high-level plan before substantive work, reports short factual progress updates during longer tasks, verifies completed work before continuing, and revises the plan when new findings, failures, or worker results require it.

+Progress updates are user-facing summaries, not hidden chain-of-thought.
+The agent is explicitly instructed not to expose private reasoning and not to label progress with numbered headings such as `Step 1` / `Step 2`.
+Important worker output should still be verified when the conclusion matters.
+The setting is snapshotted at the start of a run, so changing it does not rewrite a workflow that is already running.

+### Project rules with AGENTS.md

+Before processing the user input, the top-level Chat with Agents main agent checks for `%workdir%/AGENTS.md` in the active conversation's data workdir.
+If the file exists and is not empty, its UTF-8 content is appended to the main system prompt as additional project rules.
+The path follows the conversation/project that started the run, including a custom project data workdir.

+`AGENTS.md` is read once per run and is not persisted to conversation history.
+A symlink that resolves outside the active workdir is ignored.
+The rules apply only to the top-level **Chat with Agents** main agent; they are not automatically injected into workers or Experts.

 ### Tools and provider capabilities

 Chat with Agents can use both local and provider-side capabilities: